steve-arnold/HuffmanCpp/README.md

 * Scan the input file to build up a list of symbols contained and the number of times each is present in the file (symbolmap)
 * Use symbolmap to build a priority queue containing the Huffman Tree (minheap)
 * Scan the Huffman tree and find all the leaf nodes and store symbol, weight and binary prefix code (as a string) and store in a tuple map(tTupleMap)
-* Sort the tuple with highest appearance characters given highest priority.
+* Sort the tuple with highest appearance characters given highest priority. (this step is not really needed)
 * Write a verification tag to the start of the compressed file.
 * Write the number of active symbols and the total input file length together with the symbolmap to the start of the output file.
 * Scan the input file again, character by character and encode each using the Huffman Tree.